-Once baseline scores have been identified, consider setting differentiated improvement targets on the California Assessment of Student Performance and Progress (CAASPP) results for those significant subgroups who have consistently struggled based on Moreno Valley's historic Standardized Testing and Reporting (STAR) data.
+Once baseline scores have been identified, consider setting differentiated improvement targets on the California Assessment of Student Performance and Progress (CAASPP) results for those significant subgroups who have consistently struggled based on Palm Springs' historic Standardized Testing and Reporting (STAR) data.
 Closing the achievement gap and ensuring all students are prepared for college and career is a priority under the Local Control Funding Formula (LCFF).
-For example,